Agoric/documentation/main/ertp/api/issuer.md

 original.
 This allows the owner to be sure no other references to this payment survive, so they are the exclusive owner. `optAmount` is optional.
-If `optAmount` is present, the code insists that `payment`'s balance is equal to `amount`, to prevent sending the wrong `payment` and other confusion.
+If `optAmount` is present, the code insists that `payment`'s balance is equal to `optAmount`, to prevent sending the wrong `payment` and other confusion.
 If `optAmount` does not equal the balance in the original `payment` then it throws an error.
 If `payment` is a promise, the operation will proceed after the promise resolves.